30 E 60th Street, NY, NY Office Medical space for lease 500-25000 sq ft

 What is the difference?
 Office Buildings Class A, B, C in NYC

 Office Buildings Class A, B, C in NYC – Have you ever wonder how to choose the best office place for your business?
 New to the office rental market?
-People often are confused by the reference to office building classifications.
-Understanding this real estate classification can be a great success for future businesses.
-An important note is that the classification system is not a legal standard or a rule.
+People often are confused by the reference to office building categorization.
+Knowing this real estate categorization can be a great success for future businesses.
+The determinative is that the categorization is not a legal standard or a rule.
 Each region of New York City has different ways of classifying spaces.
 Office building classification in NYC has three levels:

-Class A office space average is near $81 per square foot.
+Class A office space average rent price: $85 per square foot.

-Class B office space will lead to pay average rent near $63 per square foot.
+Class B office space average rent price: $63 per square foot.